 Our conversations about this led to the development of a live, online, 8-week, semi-annual “Audition Bootcamp,” where we teach all the musical, physical, mental, and logistical nuts and bolts of how to prepare for auditions, competitions, and big performances – from the day you receive the list of repertoire, to the moment you finish your audition and walk off stage.

-The “winter” Audition Bootcamp is currently closed for enrollment, but we plan to have another one in summer 2019.
-In the meantime, you can get started with our free “101” course that you can begin anytime.
-It’s a condensed, 1-week course in which you’ll explore some of the key elements of this 3-phase model, and begin developing a process that will enable you to go into your next audition with more confidence.
+The Audition Bootcamp is currently closed for enrollment – but we also created a free “101” course that you can begin anytime.
+It’s a 1-week crash course on audition prep that will walk you through a few of the key elements of this 3-phase model, so you can begin developing a process that will enable you to go into your next audition with more confidence.

 How the right kind of score/recording research can help you perform more confidently on the day of the audition – and help you learn new repertoire a little bit quicker too.